Recovery is just a phone call away.

 These signs and symptoms of gambling addiction are listed below.

-- Need to Gamble with Increasing Amounts of Money: According to the Diagnostic and Statistical Manual of Mental Disorders DSM-5, feeling the need to bet larger amounts of money to achieve the same thrill or excitement is a major symptom of gambling addiction.
+• Need to Gamble with Increasing Amounts of Money: The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) defines a major symptom of gambling addiction as the need to bet larger amounts of money to achieve the same thrill or excitement, illustrating the definition of gambling addiction.

-- Unable to Stop Gambling: Gambling addicts make repeated unsuccessful attempts to control or quit their gambling habits.
-The American Psychiatric Association (APA) identifies this constant failure to quit as diagnostic criteria for gambling disorder.
+• Unable to Stop Gambling: Gambling addicts typically make repeated unsuccessful attempts to control or quit their gambling habits.
+The American Psychiatric Association (APA) identifies this inability to stop as a critical symptom of problem gambling.

-- Lying About Gambling: Concealing the extent of gambling activities from family, friends, or therapists is a sign that you are leading to addiction.
+• Lying About Gambling: Individuals may conceal the extent of their gambling activities from family and friends, which is a significant indicator of gambling addiction.
 According to the National Council on Problem Gambling, 17% of gamblers in the US lie about their gambling habits to family and friends.

 What are the Causes of Gambling Addiction?